symphonists/maplocationfield/README.markdown

 1. Upload the `/maplocationfield` folder in this archive to your Symphony `/extensions` folder
 2. Enable it by selecting the "Field: Map Location", choose Enable from the with-selected menu, then click Apply
 3. The field will be available in the list when creating a Section
+4. You will need a [Google Maps API Key](https://developers.google.com/maps/documentation/javascript/get-api-key) in order to use geolocations services.
+If you have that, paste it in the appropriate field in the field settings.

 ## Configuration